phpb-com/short-duid/README.md

       ✓ should return set salt, for instance #2: 39622feb2b3e7aa7208f50f45ec36fd513baadad6977b53295a3b28aeaed4a54
       ✓ instance #1 and instance #2 should return same salt: 39622feb2b3e7aa7208f50f45ec36fd513baadad6977b53295a3b28aeaed4a54
     #getShardID()
-      ✓ should overflow if shard_id is set to integer that does not fit in 10 bits: 1024 --> 0
+      ✓ should overflow if shard_id is set to integer that does not fit in 10 bits: 1024 —> 0
       ✓ should return set shard id for instance #1: 123 ✓ should return set shard id for instance #2: 12 ✓ should return different shard ids for instance #1 and instance #2
     #getDUID()
       ✓ Asked for 1 DUIDs, correctly returns 1 DUIDs
       ✓ Asked for 0 DUIDs, correctly returns 0 DUIDs
-      ✓ Asked for 8192 DUIDs, correctly returns 8192 DUIDs (38ms)
+      ✓ Asked for 8192 DUIDs, correctly returns 8192 DUIDs
       ✓ Asked for 8193 DUIDs, correctly returns 1 DUIDs
       ✓ should have no duplicates in the returned arrays, 8192 IDs each, and combined.
-(109ms)
+(58ms)
     #getDUIDInt()
       ✓ Asked for 1 Int DUIDs, correctly returns 1 Integer DUIDs ✓ Asked for 0 Int DUIDs, correctly returns 0 Integer DUIDs ✓ Asked for 8192 Int DUIDs, correctly returns 8192 Integer DUIDs ✓ Asked for 8193 Int DUIDs, correctly returns 1 Integer DUIDs ✓ should have no duplicates in the returned arrays, 8192 IDs each, and combined.
-(47ms) DUID with drifting time
+    DUID with drifting time
-      ✓ should generate ID with -6625 millisecond drift into the past from now( 1438584385169 ), 22932714328403968 should be numerically smaller than 22932742132445184
+      ✓ should generate ID with -5046 millisecond drift into the past from now( 1439209924972 ), 25556418438868992 should be numerically smaller than 25556439607521280
-      ✓ should consistently generate unique IDs even when time is drifting backwards constantly (140ms)
+      ✓ should consistently generate unique IDs even when time is drifting backwards constantly (95ms)

-  37 passing (420ms)
+  37 passing (237ms)

-npm info posttest short-duid@1.3.2 npm info ok
-$ npm run-script bench
-npm info it worked if it ends with ok npm info using npm@2.13.0 npm info using node@v2.4.0 npm info prebench short-duid@1.3.2 npm info bench short-duid@1.3.2

-> short-duid@1.3.2 bench /builds/pixnr/short-duid
+> short-duid@1.4.1 bench /Users/ian/GIT/short-duid
 > /usr/bin/env node benchmarks/test.js

-single DUIDInt generation x 1,126,104 ops/sec ±3.09% (85 runs sampled)
+single DUIDInt generation x 1,853,262 ops/sec ±2.36% (87 runs sampled)
-batch of 10 DUIDInt generation x 140,142 ops/sec ±1.52% (82 runs sampled)
+batch of 10 DUIDInt generation (multiply by 10 to get IDs per second) x 243,338 ops/sec ±2.10% (80 runs sampled) batch of 1024 DUIDInt generation (multiply by 1024 to get IDs per second) x 2,533 ops/sec ±1.96% (87 runs sampled) batch of 4096 DUIDInt generation (multiply by 4096 to get IDs per second) x 690 ops/sec ±1.73% (93 runs sampled) single DUID generation x 596,227 ops/sec ±2.08% (88 runs sampled)
-single DUID generation x 359,803 ops/sec ±2.35% (91 runs sampled)
-batch of 10 DUID generation x 26,208 ops/sec ±8.24% (61 runs sampled)
-single DUID generation (1 character salt) x 202,120 ops/sec ±2.02% (75 runs sampled)
+batch of 10 DUID generation (multiply by 10 to get IDs per second) x 68,513 ops/sec ±1.76% (91 runs sampled) batch of 64 DUID generation (multiply by 64 to get IDs per second) x 11,204 ops/sec ±0.64% (92 runs sampled) single DUID generation (1 character salt) x 694,772 ops/sec ±1.05% (89 runs sampled)
-batch of 10 DUID generation (1 character salt) x 22,406 ops/sec ±1.64% (87 runs sampled)
+batch of 10 DUID generation (1 character salt) x 75,430 ops/sec ±1.04% (94 runs sampled)
-singe getRandomAPIKey generation x 87,828 ops/sec ±1.80% (82 runs sampled)
+singe getRandomAPIKey generation x 130,049 ops/sec ±1.15% (87 runs sampled)
-single getRandomPassword generation x 115,183 ops/sec ±1.64% (91 runs sampled)
+single getRandomPassword generation x 149,621 ops/sec ±1.81% (89 runs sampled)
-npm info postbench short-duid@1.3.2 npm info ok

-Build succeeded.
 ```
 ## TODO
 - Add more tests, time drifting and sequence overflow could be done better than now